The Effects of Streaming Platforms on Global Music Consumption

 Cultural Implications

 The global reach of streaming platforms has significant cultural implications.
 They facilitate the cross-pollination of musical styles and genres, contributing to the blending and hybridization of music cultures.
 Listeners in one part of the world can easily access and be influenced by music from another, leading to a richer, more diverse global music scene.
-This has also contributed to the rise of global phenomena like K-pop, which might not have gained such widespread popularity without the reach of streaming services.
+This has also contributed to the rise of global phenomena like K-pop, which might not have gained such widespread international popularity without the reach of streaming services.

 Challenges and Criticisms